Brice Samba

 Brice Lauriche Samba (born 25 April 1994) is a professional footballer who plays as a goalkeeper for Ligue 1 club Rennes.
-Born in the Republic of Congo, he plays for the France national team.
+Born in the Republic of the Congo, he plays for the France national team.

 Club career

 Le Havre

 Samba joined Le Havre in 2006, working his way through their youth teams before appearing in the first-team in 2011.